google/kf/pin_buildpack_readme.md

 Note:
 1. The configmap name in this case is config-defaults
-2. Applying the patch-file.yaml file will replace all the buildpacks under data/buildpacksV2 path which means you have to add all the buildpacks your spaces and apps will be needing.
+2. Applying the patch-file.yaml file will replace all the buildPacks under data/buildpacksV2 path which means you have to add all the buildPacks your spaces and apps will be needing.

 To check the config map has been successfully updated run

 `kubectl describe configmap config-defaults -n kf`

-Here you should see the amended list of buildpacks under data/buildpacksV2, newly created spaces will have the updated buildpacks.
+Here you should see the amended list of buildPacks under data/buildpacksV2, newly created spaces will have the updated buildPacks.